PETRULIS - DE VRIES LAB

 HYPOTHALAMIC VASOPRESSIN

-Does removing vasopressin cells from the suprachiasmatic nucleus of the hypothalamus (SCN) alter social and emotional behavior?
+Removing vasopressin cells from the suprachiasmatic nucleus of the hypothalamus (SCN) did not alter social and behavior, but increased anxiety-like behavior